mailephillips/Historical-Typhoid/README.md

 3)	Fit linear regression models for each city using “./regression/[city_name] regression.R”, making sure that you set your working directory to the “historical_typhoid” folder.

-All data and R code files are in folder "historical_typhoid."
 Microsoft Word document "Data and R code descriptions" contains details on code and datasets used in this analysis.
 For further information, see full manuscript "Changes in historical typhoid transmission across 16 U.S. cities, 1889-1931: Quantifying the impact of investments in water and sewer infrastructures."